Blue Goat Cyber logoBlue Goat CyberSMMedical Device Cybersecurity

 Why this matters

 Section 524B took effect when the FDA gained authority on March 29, 2023 to refuse to accept (RTA) any premarket submission for a cyber device that does not meet its requirements.
-The agency's February 3, 2026 final premarket cybersecurity guidance, "Cybersecurity in Medical Devices: Quality System Considerations and Content of Premarket Submissions," is the binding interpretation.
+The agency held off on issuing RTAs based solely on Section 524B until October 1, 2023, which is the operative enforcement date.
+Section 524B is binding statute; the agency's February 3, 2026 final premarket cybersecurity guidance, "Cybersecurity in Medical Devices: Quality Management System Considerations and Content of Premarket Submissions," is nonbinding by design ("Contains Nonbinding Recommendations" appears on every page) but it is the operative interpretation the FDA uses when reviewing a submission against 524B.
 Deficiency letters in 2025 and 2026 consistently cite 524B subsections by number, and the FDA's own cybersecurity submission examples organize evidence subsection by subsection.
 Manufacturers that submit a generic "cybersecurity section" without mapping each artifact to the specific subsection it satisfies draw avoidable deficiencies.
 Manufacturers that misread 524B(c) and conclude their device is not a cyber device when it is draw the worst outcome of all: an RTA after months of submission preparation.

 Where Section 524B Came From